-To explain it simple, there are two ways of reaching potential customers:
+To explain it simply, there are two ways of reaching potential customers:

-DIRECTLY - You can target visitors directly through advertising, brochure distribution, website, social media, client referrals and so on.
+DIRECTLY - You can target visitors directly through advertising, brochure distribution, websites, social media, client referrals and so on.

 A TOURIST has seen footage of beautiful Western Australia on TV and also heard about it from his friends.
-He decides to find out more.
+They decide to find out more.

-He tourist visits his local RETAIL TRAVEL AGENT to enquire about Western Australia, and ends up booking an eight-week adventure including accommodation.
+The tourist visits their local RETAIL TRAVEL AGENT to enquire about Western Australia, and ends up booking an eight-week adventure including accommodation.

-The travel agent plans a comprehensive West Australian itinerary through the brochure of a TOUR WHOLESALER and then proceeds to book all tour operations through them.
+The travel agent plans a comprehensive Western Australia itinerary through the brochure of a TOUR WHOLESALER and then proceeds to book all tour operations through them.